rjfonseca/openshift-diy-python3-tornado/README.md

 This is my private quick-start diy repo.
+This will create a gear with:

-* Python 3.4.3
+* Latest Python availalbe
-* Tornado 4.1
+* Latest Tornado

 The OpenShift `diy` cartridge documentation can be found at: